fneiman/DAACS-Intro-to-R/Workshop3.md

-Welcome to Session 3: Small Steps in R
+# Welcome to Session 3: Small Steps in R

 Welcome back!
 And if you are new, welcome!
 In this session we are going to continue exploring a sample dataset with R and learn more about ggplot.
-A quick recap of topic from last time
+A quick recap of the topics we covered last time

-    Reading R code
+    *Reading R code
-    Recognizing functions (starts with name( )
+    *Recognizing functions (starts with name( ) )
-    The role of packages
-    We made our first plot
+    *We made our first plot

 Goals for today